Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: GR coupled with two scalar fields and a magnetic field

-It is also worth noting that the constraints given by Eqs.~(\ref{constraint1}) and (\ref{constraint2}) generalize the mimetic constraint introduced in Ref.~\cite{Chamseddine2013}, where nondynamical dark matter effectively emerges.
-In the present model—consistent with the discussion in Ref.~\cite{Nojiri2024}—what effectively arises is not nondynamical dark matter, but rather nondynamical exotic matter like a phantom.
+It is also worth noting that the constraints given by Eqs.~(\ref{constraint1}) and (\ref{constraint2}) generalize the mimetic constraint introduced by~\cite{Chamseddine2013}, where nondynamical dark matter effectively emerges.
+The review of mimetic gravity can be referred to~\cite{Vagnozzi}.
+In the present model—consistent with the discussion in~\cite{Nojiri2024}—what effectively arises is not nondynamical dark matter, but rather nondynamical exotic matter like a phantom.

+It is important to clarify the role of the auxiliary scalar fields $\chi$ and $\phi$ introduced in this construction.
+These fields are not intended to represent independent propagating degrees of freedom, but rather serve as auxiliary variables that parametrize the geometry and generate an effective stress--energy tensor through the structure of the action.
+In particular, once the ansatz $\chi = r$ and $\phi = t$ is imposed, the functions $A(\phi,\chi)$, $C(\phi,\chi)$, and the potential $V(\phi,\chi)$ become fixed and give rise to an effective exotic matter sector capable of supporting the wormhole geometry.

+From a physical perspective, the exotic matter emerges as an effective source induced by the constrained auxiliary fields.
+As the construction remains free of ghost instabilities, the scalar fields should therefore be understood as non-propagating auxiliary fields with a physical sourcing role, rather than as conventional matter fields or pure coordinate labels.